utdata/rwdir/docs/index.md

 ![Copy to clipboard](images/index-copy-clipboard.png)

-You can then paste they code inside your R chunk.
+You can then paste the code inside your R chunk.

 That said, typing code yourself has many, many benefits.
 You learn better when you type yourself, make mistakes and have to fix them. **I encourage you to always type short code snippets.** Leave the copying to long ones.